Does your dog enjoy swimming? Here’s a roundup of the best places to take your dog swimming along the Front Range.

 Thornton, CO 80229

-Website: https://www.thorntonco.gov/festivals-events/Pages/paws-dip.aspx
+Website: https://www.thorntonco.gov/community-culture/festivals-events/paws-dip

-Doggie Plunge at Pirates Cove Water Park, Englewood
+Doggie Plunge at Pirates Cove Water Park, Englewood event has been discontinued.

-Union Reservoir in Longmont
+Union Reservoir, Longmont

 If you’re willing to drive north to Longmont (about an hour from Denver, depending on where you live), there’s a dog off-leash area on the south side of the Union Reservoir.